logzio/logz-docs/_source/user-guide/infrastructure-monitoring/custom-metrics.md

 }
 ```

-##### Best practices
+##### Summary of requirements & best practices

-Let's reiterate a few best-practice recommendations for logging application metrics.
+Let's reiterate a few requirements and best-practice recommendations for logging application metrics.

+###### Requirements
+{:.no_toc}

+* Minify the JSON to compress it and place each object on a separate line before shipping the data.

 * Use metric fields for numerical values & dimensions for text.

+###### Best practices
+{:.no_toc}

 * State the unit in the metric's name.

 * Avoid metric analytics and aggregations.
   Avoid adding a timestamp.
   Avoid the fields `tag` and `tags`.

+* Stack metrics that share the same dimensions in the same document to send them more efficiently.

-* Note that arrays are not supported.
+* Keep in mind that arrays are not well-supported.